blongden73/macrame/_posts/2020-06-08-natalia-elichirigoity.md

     **The stranger showed Natalia her work** and suddenly, everything changed.
 The woman was a lettering artist.
 And as she shared her artwork, Natalia remembers being entranced by the beautiful letters.

-    **And that's how she found her calling at an Apple Store in the middle of California.** “It was design but also illustration and letters.
-Lettering was the perfect mix!
-And that's when it hit me: this is what I want to do."
+    **And that's how she found her calling at an Apple Store in the middle of California.** “Besides letters, lettering involves design and, to a certain extent, illustration.
+The relationship between these three components is what most attracted me.
+The perfect mix!."

     She started doing courses in this art in Argentina and the United States and **her career in lettering was off and running.**